 Natto is another Asian product made by fermenting soybeans – this time, coming from Japan.

-It’s made using the Bacillus subtilis bacteria strain and has a very strong and distinctive flavour.
+It’s made using the Bacillus subtilis bacteria strain and has a very strong and distinctive flavor.

-Apart from being rich in probiotics, it also has a high vitamin K2 content, which plays an essential role in maintaining optimal bone health, lowering the risk of fractures, and also contributes to controlling the risk of developing heart disease.
+Apart from being rich in probiotics, it also has a high vitamin K2 content, which plays an essential role in maintaining optimal bone health, lowering the risk of fractures, and also contributes to controlling the risk of developing heart disease (15).

 Natto can be found in Japanese supermarkets and grocery stores, and also in some health food stores.